 Much success with your food truck Heather!

 How about as your subject "We're Doing Something New!"?
-This is an opportunity to introduce yourselves to new folks and to give and update and re-introduce yourselves to your existing contacts.
+This is an opportunity to introduce yourselves to new folks and to give an update and re-introduce yourselves to your existing contacts.

-Because this is a change in context of how people already know you, you have to give them an opportunity to step away.
-This is OK, because you really only want engaged and interested followers.
+Because this is a change in the context of how people already know you, you have to give them an opportunity to step away.
+This is OK because you really only want engaged and interested followers.
 Use this e-mail as an opportunity to create a new list.
-Offer the incentive of a discount, or a free blah-blah-blah for joining your new list.
+Offer the incentive of a discount or a free blah-blah-blah for joining your new list.

 Good luck on your new venture,

 Congrats on the new venture.
-My recommendation for getting started with email marketing is defiantly do an intro email that announces your opening, who you are and why you went into business.
-Also include contact info and where you can be found.
+My recommendation for getting started with email marketing is defiantly doing an intro email that announces your opening, who you are and why you went into business.
+Also, include contact info and where you can be found.

 For emails thereafter, I would pick 1-2 messages you are trying to communicate and build an eye-catching and relevant subject line that tells people what the email is about.